-Brain injury attorneys in Orange County
+Brain Injury Lawyer in Orange County

 According to the Brain Injury Association of America, on average, one person sustains a traumatic brain injury in the U.S. every 21 seconds.
 These types of injuries result in more than 50,000 deaths each year.
 An estimated 5.3 million Americans currently live with a variety of disabilities resulting from a head injury or brain injury.